 - Why is everything at room temperature?
 All refrigerated items should be at room temperature so the batter mixes together easily and evenly.
 Read here for more information.

-- Yellow Cake: I suggest following my yellow sheet cake recipe or my piñata cake recipe (but skip the piñata assembly).
+- Yellow Cake: I suggest following my yellow sheet cake recipe or my layered yellow cake recipe.
 I also have a vanilla cake recipe as well.

 - Chocolate Buttercream: I use and recommend my chocolate buttercream recipe.
 The room temperature butter for the pictured frosting was super soft, so I added a little extra cocoa powder.
 As a result, the color and flavor were a little deeper!
 Avoid over-whipping the chocolate buttercream as that will lighten the texture and color.